bunniesandbeatings/RefluxManifesto/README.md

 > As to how to reuse, I use mixins when applicable.
 If you think about them as traits, it makes it easy to attach functionality that you may want to reuse.
 If you need to add common methods to all stores you may add them to the `Reflux.StoreMixin` which is used during creation of stores.

 ## State

+It seems that the practice is to bring all your inital state and/or service state into stores, and then map reduce through stores to end up with calculated data representations your views can consume easily.

+### Regarding the kind of data in stores

 Spoike suggests:
 > > As far as Flux goes is it okay to store the global var map = Object instance inside a store as a plain JS variable and then have a getter/setter action to get that map instance across multiple components in my app, including Maps component itself?